makersacademy/airport_challenge/COMMENTS.md

 ##Step 3:
 - Next step seemed to be to create some memory between the methods so that planes can be stored at different airports
+  - Have some concern at this stage that the airport and plane classes are too entangled - but decided to proceed for now and then maybe revisit in refactoring stage.

+##Step 4:
+- Next decided to move onto the user story that prevents a plane from landing if the airport is full.
+I'm now able to tackle this feature as there is memory (created in the previous step) for the airport to know how many planes are landed

+##Step 5:
+- I'm now going to address the confirmation methods which are not fully functional